lightly-ai/lightly/docs/source/getting_started/distributed_training.rst

 - 4 gpus are 2-3x faster than 1 gpu
-- With 4 gpus a single epoch takes <40 sec which means that a lot of time is spent between epochs (starting workers, doing evaluation, …).
+- With 4 gpus a single epoch takes <40 sec which means that a lot of time is spent between epochs (starting workers, doing evaluation).
   The benefit from using more gpus could therefore be even greater with a larger dataset.
 - The slowdown from Sync BatchNorm is pretty low